 Learn about bachelor's degree programs related to biomedical informatics.
 Find out about the typical courses, employment projections, salary trends and continuing education options for those entering this field.

-Bachelor's degree programs in biomedical informatics can provide students with computer skills as well as medical and biological research capabilities needed for programming jobs, design projects or government work.
-Most relevant offerings at this level are referred to as bioinformatics programs.
+Bachelor's degree programs that cover biomedical informatics can provide students with computer skills, as well as medical and biological research capabilities needed for programming jobs, design projects or government work.
+Most relevant degree offerings at this level are referred to as bioinformatics programs.

 Students may be required to complete an internship with local businesses or organizations.
-Other programs may offer tracks for students to choose among, in areas such as statistics, computational science or biology.
+Other programs may offer tracks in areas such as statistics, computational science or biology.
 These 4-year programs are generally offered at colleges and universities, and applicants must have a high school diploma or GED for entrance.

 Bachelor's degree programs highlight experimental methods to determine how living organisms function.
 Coursework is divided between classroom instruction and laboratory research.
 Students must complete general education requirements in addition to core and specialization courses.
 Examples of major-based courses offered may include: